-You can put up to £5,340 cash a year in an Individual Savings Account (ISA) in this tax year.
+You can put a certain amount of cash a year in an Individual Savings Account (ISA) each tax year.
 You don't have to pay personal income tax or capital gains tax on any interest your cash savings earn in an ISA.
+Click here for more information on the Prudential ISA.
 Some National Savings & Investment products, such as Index-Linked Savings Certificates and Premium Bonds are tax free too.

 If you have money that you can save for the longer term, say five to 10 years, you might want to think about investing it in different types of assets.
 An asset is something that you own like cash, a share in a company, or property for example.
 Here are some examples of different assets.